demisto/content/Packs/TeamCymru/Integrations/TeamCymruScout/README.md

 ### scout-ip-list

 ***
-Returns the summary information available for the given list of IP(s).
+Returns the summary information available for the given list of IP addresses.

 #### Base Command